Kraken CEO Tod Leiweke and his wife, Tara, join Sounders ownership group

 MLS had felt Hanauer at the time wasn’t a big enough name to run the team.
 Roth had been recruited by Leiweke’s older brother, Tim, then CEO of the Anschutz Entertainment Group that ran the Los Angeles Galaxy and was an influential force within the league, to own the future expansion Sounders alongside Hanauer and the Seahawks with a slightly bigger controlling percentage.

-“Tod doesn’t get as much credit as he should for that,’’ Tim Leiweke said in the 2018 book 100 Things Sounders Fans Should Know and Do Before they Die.
-“He was dead right on that one and completely understood what Adrian (Hanauer) had in terms of pent up demand.
+“Tod doesn’t get as much credit as he should for that,’’ Tim Leiweke said in the 2018 book 100 Things Sounders Fans Should Know and Do Before They Die.
+“He was dead right on that one and completely understood what Adrian (Hanauer) had in terms of pent-up demand.
 And Joe (Roth) was smart enough to get in.’’

 Hanauer said: “He and Joe and I were the three who sort of hatched this thing.
 And Tod was involved in making the Seahawks’ organization believers and in embracing the Sounders culturally and getting everyone on board.